dkaufhold/react-state-management-demo/README.md

 And if you're now thinking "But I could think of a use case where..."
 NO!
 Bad Developer!
 No side effects inside a reducer!

-That's why we have a thing called redux thunk. (other async redux middlewares are available like redux-sage or even the mighty redux-observable (which as the name suggests works based on observables)).
+That's why we have a thing called redux thunk. (other async redux middlewares are available like redux-saga or even the mighty redux-observable (which as the name suggests works based on observables)).

 If you want to dispatch different actions along a longer asynchronous process, like fetching data from a server, you need something like the thunk middleware, that can resolve and handle an async action creator and pass the dispatched actions on to redux.